cander/pseudoflow-solver/README.md

 *Note: I developed this code over 20 years ago when I was working on my dissertation.
 The code originally compiled under g++ 2.7.
 Later, I updated it for version 3.2, and in 2023, I made more changes to compile under g++ 4.4.
+I've included a `Dockerfile` for the environment I built to compile the code and generate documentation under Ubuntu 10.04 (very old).
 However, I haven't run the code in nearly 20 years - I don't know if it still works.
-I've open-sourced it in case it's of use to someone else.
+I've open-sourced it in case it's of use to someone else.*
-I hope to publish a `Dockerfile` for the tool chain, someday.*

 ## Prerequisites
 The code is built with the following tools: